samt/barcode/README.md

 		console.log('File has been written!');
 	});

-	// Often times, barcodes are single use for a single print or
+**Base64 encoded `img` src**

-	// whatever.
-With this, we can create one on the fly and just send
+Often times, barcodes are single use for a single print or whatever.
+With this method, we can create one on the fly and just send the base64 encoded image to the browser through the HTML.

-	// the base64 encoded image to the browser through the HTML. code39.getBase64(function (err, imgsrc) {
+	code39.getBase64(function (err, imgsrc) {
 		if (err) throw err;